-VILLAGE OF UIS
+VILLAGE OF OSHIKUKU

-VS.

-Be informed that in terms of section 29(6)(a) of the Local A Rules of the Uis Village, 2009, you are hereby charged with a following section(s) of the Act / rule(s) of the Personnel Rule misconduct in that you contravened the
+Be informed that in terms of section 29(6)(a) of the Local Authorities Act, 1992, and the Personne Rules of Oshikuku Village, 2010, you are hereby charged with misconduct in that you contravene the following section(s) of the Act / rule(s) of the Personnel Rules, 2010:

 1

-2.
+2

 Particulars of the alleged Misconduct

 You are requested to plead to the abovementioned charges.
-Use to furnish the Head of the Human Resources Department we pleading guilty) within seven (7) days from the date you received. ith a written explanation (why you are
+Upon a plea of guilty, you are requeste to furnish the Head of the Human Resources Department with a written explanation (why you ar pleading guilty) within seven (7) days from the date you receive this notice.

 1. I plead guilty / not guilty to charge 1.

 2. I plead guilty / not guilty to charge 2.

 I attach / do not attach a statement hereto:

 SIGNATURE DATE